malc-u/SomeoneKnowsSomething/README.md

 1. Head-word with sub-title of the page "True Crime Podcasts" that is reminiscent of a tape "POLICE LINE DO NOT CROSS".
 2. Picture of a phone with earphones attached reffering to listening on the go.
 3. Question "Already registered?" and button linkin to Login page directly next to it.

+### Register page

+1. Head-wrod with "Register to Listen Now" - reusing styling of police tape.
+2. Form that allows to register to the website.
+It consists of 3 fields to be filled in and submit button.
+These 3 fields are:
+   - "Username" - displaying information that username is case-sensitive and must be between 5-20 characters
+   - "Password" - displaying information that password is case-sensitive and must be between 5-20 characters
+   - "Confirm Password" - displaying information to retype the password
+3. Question "Already registered?" and button linking to login page directly undeneath.

 ## Features left to implement in the future